Jeff Tyzik

-Jeff Tyzik (born August 1, 1951) is an American conductor, arranger, and trumpeter.
+Jeff Tyzik (born Jeff Tkazyik, August 1, 1951) is an American conductor, arranger, and trumpeter.
 He has recorded jazz albums as a soloist and arranged pop and jazz music for orchestras.

 Early life and education

 Tyzik, born in Hyde Park, New York, started playing cornet at age nine, after being inspired by the buglers in an Independence Day parade in nearby Poughkeepsie.
 He switched to trumpet at age 11.
 He attended the Eastman School of Music in Rochester, earning Bachelor of Music (1973) and Master of Music (1977) degrees.

 Career

 While at Eastman, Tyzik met Chuck Mangione, a flugelhornist from Rochester who was teaching at the school.
 He worked with Mangione between 1973 and 1980 as lead trumpeter in Mangione's band and as co-producer of four albums.
-Tyzik also began to collaborate with Doc Severinsen, when Severinsen brought him to London to work on two albums with the Royal Philharmonic Orchestra.
+During this time, Tyzik also began a long collaboration with Doc Severinsen, when Severinsen brought him to London to work on two albums with the Royal Philharmonic Orchestra.

 Tyzik recorded six albums as a solo trumpeter between 1981 and 1990, appearing on Capitol, Polydor, and Amherst Records.
-He performed in Rochester with his big band in the late 1980s and early 1990s.
-He worked as arranger and record producer for Severinsen and The Tonight Show Band.
+He performed in the Rochester area with his own big band in the late 1970s and early 1980s.
+During this time, Tyzik was also busy with Severinsen, serving as arranger and record producer for Severinsen and The Tonight Show Band.
 Tyzik won a Grammy Award in 1987 for producing the 1986 album The Tonight Show Band with Doc Severinsen.

-Tyzik has arranged music and produced records for Maynard Ferguson and for the Woody Herman Orchestra.
+In addition to Severinsen and Mangione, Tyzik has arranged music and produced records for Maynard Ferguson and for the Woody Herman Orchestra.